FabrRavi/cpiabotData/README.md

 # Data structure
 The glossary is a .JSON file where each NAME corresponds to a gloss and each gloss's VALUE is an object itself.

-Evry value has the same properties, that correspond to the gloss metadata.
+Every value has the same properties, that correspond to the gloss metadata.

 Here an example for the gloss "casalinga"